nopnop2002/Arduino-CANBus-Monitor/User Manual/README.md

 Mode: This is not supported.
 Only send once: This is not supported.
 Manual set bps: This is not supported.
-CAN baud rate: Some do not support it.
+CAN bps: Some do not support it.
 - [x] 1M
 - [ ] 800K
 - [x] 500K